Shiz: Apologetic response

 Concerning the description of Shiz's death, the Mormon Foundation for Apologetic Information & Research argues that, based on modern neuroanatomy, the account of Shiz's death is actually "a realistic touch" and represents "a phenomenon that went unrecognized in the medical literature of the modern era until 1898.
 It is one more mark of the Book of Mormon's status as genuine history."

+When Shiz's head was cut off, he propped himself up and struggled before falling limp; Gary M. Hadfield, a Latter-day Saint professor of neuropathology at Brigham Young University, publishing in a Mormon apologist journal, concludes that this is because Coriantumr probably did not cut his head clean off, leading to a contraction of the nerves.
+This would have caused his body to move, even after he was dead.
+Protestant Chris Thomas points out that the circumstance of two beheadings in the Book of Ether, one at the beginning and one at the end, is a literary device called an inclusio.